selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 ## Concepts

-**Mindful,** be aware, be open, view yourself from outside, leads to kindness and empathy, deliberation and consequence
+**Mindful**, be aware, be open, view yourself from outside, leads to kindness and empathy, deliberation and consequence

 **Grateful**, Appreciate all you have and you had, your body and mind, your family and friends.
 Appreciate the moment.

-**Kindness**, be kind to yourself and others, being kind means taking responsibility of your actions, being mindful of emotional effects
+**Kindness**, be kind to yourself and others, being kind means being mindful of the effects of your actions

 **Balance**, golden mean, humble and confident, thinking and feeling, calm and active

-**Health** sleep, water, healthy food, fruits, veggies, no poison(smoking, alcohol, drugs, sugar, processed food), work out
+**Health**, sleep, water, work out, healthy food, fruits, veggies, no poison(smoking, alcohol, drugs, sugar, processed food)

-**Grow**, flourish, quality, subtlety, don't be sorry, improve yourself
+**Grow**, flourish, quality, subtlety, don't be sorry, improve yourself, compound

 ## Time

 Life is not short but we waste most of it.

-**Think long term** pause and reflect
+**Think long term**, pause and reflect

 **Value your time**, value yourself and others, and show your value.
 Be patient.
 Take your time.

-**Gain good habits** You are your habits.
+**Gain good habits**, You are your habits.
 Make habits obvious and easy.
 Time, location, habit stacking

 ## Emotions and People